codatomrc/tesi/README.md

 ### Future major steps (likely):
 - Decide how to model the various contributions to the bkg spectrum, in particular LED lights have very different types of spectra.
-- Fit the data to obtain the weights of the various sources of the bkg.
 - Develope a convenient strategy to find correlation between the results of the fit and the observation conditions.
 - Somehow include error propagation in the whole analysis.